Anino1996/Traffic-Light-PIC24J64GB002-/README.md

 # Traffic-Light-PIC24J64GB002-
 Simple traffic management system that simulates 4 traffic lights at a crossroad using a PIC24J64GB002 microcontroller.
 Timer 2 interrupts and change notifications were used to initiate state changes.
 Change notifications employed in simulating changes in traffic light timer delay to exhibit a shorter delay during office hours and a longer delay during non-office hours. (hours of heavy traffic).
-Traffic light pinout is shown below
+Traffic light pinout is shown below\n
 TRAFFIC LIGHT-COLOR-I/O PORT PIN
 Main1 - Green-	RB0
 Main1 - Yellow	RB1